-On May 18, 2017, the presiding bishops of the Evangelical Lutheran Church in America and the Episcopal Church issued a joint invitation to a season of prayer, fasting and advocacy.
+The presiding bishops of the ELCA and the Episcopal Church issued a joint invitation on May 18, 2017 to a season of prayer, fasting and advocacy.
 The Rev. Elizabeth Eaton, presiding bishop of the ELCA and The Most Reverend Michael Curry, presiding bishop of the Episcopal Church, extended this call out of concern for proposed deep cuts to programs that are vital to hungry people struggling with poverty.
 They summon our churches to practices of spiritual devotion that undergird a discipline of public witness with and on behalf of the neighbor.

-ELCA Advocacy will support this call, equipping the ELCA Advocacy Network by:
+ELCA Advocacy supported this call, equipping the ELCA Advocacy Network by: